Raed-Khwayreh/Todo-ReactNative/README.md

 4- Async local storage

 ##
-You can move between tasks pages using bottom navigation bar, and you can add,edit delete tasks.
+You can move between tasks pages using bottom navigation bar, and you can add,edit and delete tasks.
 And from app bar you can press plus icon to add new task.

 Main screen that show all tasks, completed screen, incompleted screen